-A comprehensive Trustee and Board Chair compensation review of pay levels and practices is conducted on a regular basis and no less than every two years.
-The PCCC engaged Meridian Compensation Partners ("Meridian") in August 2021 to review and provide a fresh perspective on the Trust's compensation peer group, incentive plans, policies and programs.
-As part of this review, the Trust reset the peer group which is used to benchmark both Trustee and senior executive compensation (please refer to page 55 of this Circular for more information, including the rationale for the inclusion of the selected peers).
+A comprehensive review of Trustee and Board Chair compensation practices is conducted on a regular basis and no less than every two years.
+The PCCC engages Meridian Compensation Partners ("Meridian") to review the Trustee compensation program.
+The table below lists the companies included in the Trustee Compensation Peer Group for 2024.
+The same Peer Group is used to benchmark Trustee and executive compensation (please refer to page 54 of this Circular for more information, including the rationale for the inclusion of the selected peers and the changes made effective for 2024).

-RioCan generally establishes Trustee compensation levels at around the 50th percentile for total Trustee compensation.
-The PCCC considers data and findings presented by third-party advisors as well as its own experience and information in making compensation decisions.
+RioCan generally establishes Trustee compensation levels within a competitive range of market median for total Trustee compensation.
+The PCCC considers data and findings presented by third-party advisors as well as its own experience and information in making compensation decisions